Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Construction of

 Now we have all necessary tools to construct a strong desingularization functor $\calF$ on $\QE_{p=0,\reg}$ from the functor $\calF_\Var$ which was extended to a functor on $\gtC_ $ by Theorem \ref{locth}.
 Note, however, that the functor $\calF$ will not coincide with $\calF_\Var$ even on varieties, since we must build the new desingularization functor from scratch for the sake of compatibility.

-\begin{proof}[Proof of Theorem \ref{desth}] By Lemma \ref{filt2lem} it suffices to build a compatible sequence of functors $\calF^{\le d}$ which provide an equicodimensional desingularization up to codimension $d$ and such that the centers of $\calF^{\le d}$ of $X$-codimension $d$ sit over $T_{d-1}=\calF^{\le d-1}_\sing$.
+\begin{proof}[Proof of Theorem \ref{desth}] By Lemma \ref{filt2lem} it suffices to build a compatible sequence of functors $\calF^{\le d}$ which provide an equicodimensional (resp. strong) desingularization up to codimension $d$ and such that the centers of $\calF^{\le d}$ of $X$-codimension $d$ sit over $T_{d-1}=\calF^{\le d-1}_\sing$.
 The construction will be done inductively, and we start with empty $\calF^{\le 0}$ since generically reduced schemes are regular in codimension $0$.
 Thus, we can assume that the sequence $\calF^{\le 0}\.\calF^{\le d-1}$ is already constructed, and our aim is to construct $\calF^{\le d}$.
 First we will construct $\calF^{\le d}(X)$ for a single scheme $X$, and then we will check that the construction is functorial.
-The required sequence will be obtained by extending the blow up sequence $f=\calF^{\le d-1}(X):X_m\longto X_0=X$ few times.
-To simplify notation, after each extension we will denote the obtained blow up sequence as $f:X_m\longto X_0$, but this should not cause any confusion.
+The required sequence will be obtained by extending the blow up sequence $f=\calF^{\le d-1}(X)\:X_m\longto X_0=X$ few times.
+To simplify notation, after each extension we will denote the obtained blow up sequence as $f\:X_m\longto X_0$, but this should not cause any confusion.
 By our assumption, $T_{d-1}$ is a closed subset of $X^{\ge d}$, hence it has finitely many points of codimension $d$, which are the generic points of the irreducible components of $T_{d-1}$ of codimension $d$.
 Let $T$ denote the set of these points.

-{\it Extension 0.} We denote by $\oT$ the Zariski closure of $T$ with the reduced scheme structure and extend $f$ by inserting $\Bl_\oT(X)\to X$ as the first blow up.
-As an output we obtain a blow up sequence $\calF^{\le d}_0(X):X'_m\longto X'_0\to X_0=X$ of length $m+1$ where the first center (the inserted one) is regular over a neighborhood of $T$.
+{\it Extension 0.} We denote by $\oT$ the Zariski closure of $T$ with the reduced scheme structure and extend $f$ in the sense of Definition \ref{extdef} by inserting $g\:\Bl_\oT(X)\to X$ as the first blow up.
+As an output we obtain a blow up sequence $\calF^{\le d}_0(X)\:X'_m\longto X'_0\to X_0=X$ of length $m+1$ where the first center (the inserted one) is regular over a neighborhood of $T$.
 As agreed above, we set $f=\calF^{\le d}_0(X)$ and increase $m$ by one after this step.
-As an output we achieve that the scheme-theoretic preimage of $\oT$ in each $X_i$ is a Cartier divisor $D_i$.
+We claim that the scheme-theoretic preimage of $\oT$ in each $X_i$ with $i>0$ is a Cartier divisor $D_i$.
+Indeed, this is obvious for $D_1$ and for larger $i$'s we use the following lemma.